philou/philou.github.com/_posts/2019-02-10-focus-on-core-domain-with-relationships-from-ddd-and-event-storming.markdown

 The trick is to present the story as a tale.
 Next step is to present the relationship and stick the radars on the wall at the same time.
 Leave a few minutes for everyone to understand what this means.

 Make sure everyone understood the kinds of relationships before moving on.
-It's then time to ask attendees to pick one for every area relationships.
+It's then time to ask attendees to pick one for every bounded context relationships.
 Just stick a post-it with the initials of the pattern on top of the relationship post-it.

 The last thing to do is to ask their feedback about the design they came up with.
 Most likely, they won’t be very happy with it.